MRKWP/Nolan-Group/readme.md

 ### 1.1.14
 - Extended core gallery gutenberg blocks to add lightbox to images.
+- Center text alignment when no products, brands or taxonomy icons are found.

 ### 1.1.13
 - Fix FacetWP Pager Load More Button tos display the posts per page set from WordPress settings.